constantingleyze/Parisian-Option-Pricing/README.md

 To enhance the quality of the Monte Carlo estimates, we further incorporate an **adaptive antithetic variance reduction** technique.
 The method is first introduced from a theoretical standpoint, and we then detail its practical implementation on top of both the naive and Brownian Bridge Monte Carlo simulations.

 - **Results Analysis**:

 We conclude the project with a structured evaluation of the pricing methods across three key dimensions:

   1. **Bias**: We begin by analyzing the intrinsic bias of each estimator.
 As expected, the naive Monte Carlo method exhibits a structural discretization bias of order O(sqrt(Δt)), which remains even as the number of paths increases.
 The Brownian Bridge estimator corrects this     bias significantly, and the Laplace transform method, being analytical, is unbiased by construction.

   2. **Variance**: We then compare the raw variance of each method.
 The naive Monte Carlo estimator exhibits high variance, especially for options with low activation probabilities.
 The Brownian Bridge method achieves lower variance by more accurately capturing barrier excursions.
-When combined with     adaptive antithetic variance reduction, both Monte Carlo methods experience dramatic reductions in variance — ranging from factors of 10⁴ to 10⁶—while the Laplace method, being deterministic, has no variance by construction.
+When combined with     adaptive antithetic variance reduction, both Monte Carlo methods experience dramatic reductions in variance - ranging from factors of 10⁴ to 10⁶ — while the Laplace method, being deterministic, has no variance by construction.

   3. **Speed and Practical Efficiency**: Finally, we assess the computational cost of each method.
 The Laplace transform approach is nearly instantaneous (sub-second execution), whereas the naive and Brownian Bridge simulations require between 16 and 30 seconds to generate 1 million trajectories with    500 discretization steps, depending on the setup.
 The additional cost introduced by variance reduction remains modest and is well justified by the significant gains in estimator precision.

 **Implementation Details**:
-All implementation decisions—including algorithmic design and optimization techniques—are documented in the **Appendix**.
+All implementation decisions - including algorithmic design and optimization techniques - are documented in the **Appendix**.
 This includes justifications for performance-related choices made in our code.

 **Visual Outputs**:
 We also provide **screenshots of selected results**, including pricing tables and graphical comparisons, to give a quick visual overview of each method’s behavior under different configurations.